-The Company due to its operations, is expected to be exposed to Financial risks, such as market risks (market values), credit risk and liquidity risk.
+The Company due to its activity/operations is exposed to financial risks, such as market risks (market values), credit risk and liquidity risk.
 The Company's general risk management plan seeks to minimise the potential negative impact of the financial markets' volatility on the Company's financial performance.
-The Company is in the position of using financial derivatives in order to hedge its exposure to specific risks.
+The Company is in the position of using Financial derivatives in order to hedge its exposure to specific risks.